 California Talc Ovarian Cancer Lawyer

 If you have used talc-based products and been diagnosed with ovarian cancer, it’s vital that you contact a personal injury attorney with up-to-date knowledge of the cases underway.
-The team at Kohan & Bablove, LLP has been following the talc injury issue closely, and we can help you understand what steps to take moving forward.
+The team at Kohan & Bablove, Injury Attorneys has been following the talc injury issue closely, and we can help you understand what steps to take moving forward.

 Give us a call today at 1-844-404-2400 or contact us online through the form below to schedule a free consultation to learn more.